DarthCoursucant/Coruscant-Intelligence-Agency-Project-Original/README.md

 # Coruscant-Intelligence-Agency-Project-Original
+Welcome To Coruscant Intelligence Agency Project

-Coruscant Intelligence Agency Project Is A Star wars website for star wars geeks where you can find all the hiden facts about the galaxy, both Sith and jedi facts, rebel, bounty hunters etc
+## ABOUT Coruscant Intelligence Agency Project
+It Is A Star wars website for star wars geeks where you can find all the hiden facts about the galaxy, both Sith and jedi facts, rebel, bounty hunters etc

 ![image](./media/one.jpg)